 However, for everyone else, not having a car is a special kind of hell.
 Even folks who scrape together enough to buy one are grounded if they can’t afford the insurance bill.

-Driving without auto insurance is illegal in every state but New Hampshire.
+One thing that’s certain is that driving without auto insurance is illegal in every state (minus New Hampshire).
 There’s a reason for that: People are frequently injured in car crashes, sometimes seriously, and insurance is necessary to pay the bills and safeguard assets.

 Most states require basic liability insurance to operate a vehicle.
 Many also call for uninsured motorists’ coverage to compensate for injuries when one of the drivers in a crash lacks insurance.
 Some demand personal injury protection, a form of no-fault accident insurance that covers medical costs and even time off work.